Teppanyaki comes from the Japanese term teppan, meaning iron plate, and yaki, meaning pan-fried, grilled, or broiled.

-Normally, course menus begin with an appetizer like salad or soup, then a seafood course, a main course (a meat dish), a rice course, and a dessert including tea or coffee.
+Normally, course menus begin with an appetizer like salad or soup, then a seafood course, the main course (a meat dish), a rice course, and a dessert including tea or coffee.
 The following are some of the teppanyaki courses:

 - Beef Course

 Since teppanyaki is a counterpart of the American steak in Japan, it is not surprising that the meat is the primary course of the meal.

 - Rice Course

-Fried rice and egg or risotto is also served during a teppanyaki dinner.
-The rice is directly cook on a teppan cooktop.
+Fried rice and egg or risotto are also served during a teppanyaki dinner.
+The rice is directly cooked on a teppan cooktop.